 The first thing you’ll notice upon actually watching an episode though, is the change in the opening credits sequence, where instead of a pan through the solar system we start out in a nebula and travel through various inter-stellar phenomena.
 I liked the change and each season afterward would wait and see if they changed it again.
 This is what we will have for the rest of the series, however, and I liked it just fine.

 According to Frakes, he and Marina refused to let the back story of their romance die even when writers and directors seemed to have forgotten about it.
 This may account for Ménage à Troi–if so, yikes, thanks for nothin’!
 Worf gets some great development in this season, not just in Sins of the Father, but also in The Enemy, where Worf lets someone die that he could have saved, and in some other episodes as well.
-Geordi finally gets a love interest, but as we will see, none of them will really work out.
+Geordi finally gets a love interest, but as we will see, none of them will work out.
 Booby Trap and The Enemydo perhaps the most for him this season.
 Both Geordi and Worf got promoted between season 2 and 3, with Geordi now a Lieutenant Commander and Worf being promoted to full Lieutenant, where they will stay for the remainder of the series.

 Marina Sirtis as Deanna gets the short end of the stick again.
 One of the writers said she was a character very difficult to write for, since Gene Roddenberry had said that one of the tenets of TNG was nobody really had any psychological problems, yet a counselor was there prominently on the bridge every episode!
 I thought that was funny.
 Her role seems to be mostly stating the obvious to Picard, and she’s only featured significantly in four episodes.
 Two of them are pretty decent, whereas the other two involve sex: one where she gets laid and another where she’s kidnapped and all her clothes are taken from her.
 This leads to my next point, how she is being slowly changed into a sex kitten.
 This is the season that introduces her new turquoise uniform.
 It’s a deliberate attempt to sexualize her more–take a look, her boobs look so much bigger in her outfit she was actually interviewed by TV Guide back in the day asking if she’d had a boob job.
 She, of course, hadn’t.
 As a 14-year old boy I had no problem at all with her look, and Wil Wheaton is on record as having had a crush on her so I’m sure he didn’t mind much either.
 As an adult though, this slide toward objectification was a sad one.
 While not as demeaning as Jeri Ryan’s slinky outfits it was still a step in the wrong direction.
 Why they didn’t put her in a standard uniform I’ll never know.
+If you want to know how Marina Sirtis felt about wearing it, as well as why she had to get naked every time she went to the bathroom, watch this video, starting at 4:20.

 Picard’s character was being narrowed and narrowed according to Patrick Stewart: “I was becoming a negotiator.”
 He went to Roddenberry and they decided to put the captain at more risk in this season.
 A story that Ron Moore tells is that the day he met Patrick they were shooting the first episode he wrote, The Bonding.
 Patrick was very cordial and asked him what else he was doing, and Ron told him a little about writing The Defector.
 Patrick listened and then said, “just remember one thing: the captain doesn’t do nearly enough screwing and shooting on this show.”
 This is what indirectly led to the episode Captain’s Holiday.
-You’ll also see him being kidnapped, punching people, and yes, getting laid in this season.
+You’ll also see him being kidnapped, punching people, and yes, getting laid this season.

 Speaking of getting kidnapped, this happened a lot in season three.
 At least six crew members get abducted over the course of the season, and it’s Picard himself half the time!
 This season would also introduce Reginald Barclay as a great recurring character, who I’ll be talking about more in the episodes he appears in.
 The Starfleet uniforms are finally changed!
 The cast didn’t have those one piece unitards they had to deal with in the first two seasons, and are now two-piece uniforms.
 Apparently Patrick Stewart helped make the change here, as his chiropractor informed him the back pain he experienced was from the tight one-piece suits, and he may end up having permanent back problems if it continued.
 It’s a welcome change, giving them a more realistic look and all the actors are on record as hating the one-piece versions they had to wear.